15017 Cuppy: Orbit and classification

 Cuppy orbits the Sun in the inner main-belt at a distance of 2.0–2.7 AU once every 3 years and 7 months (1,296 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 6° with respect to the ecliptic.
 The body's observation arc begins 7 years prior to its official discovery observation, with a precovery taken at Palomar Observatory in October 1991.

 Physical characteristics

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Cuppy measures 1.8 kilometers in diameter and its surface has an albedo of 0.50.
 This is in line with a generic absolute magnitude-to-diameter conversion, which gives a diameter of approximately 2 kilometers for an absolute magnitude of 15.6 and an assumed albedo of 0.2 to 0.25, which is typical for stony asteroids of the inner asteroid belt.
-As of 2017, Cuppys composition, rotation period and shape remain unknown.
+As of 2017, Cuppy's composition, rotation period and shape remain unknown.